 One could see how most of the factors could be applied to the allocation of sole or joint ownership of a companion animal.
 For example, a court could look at which party regularly took the animal to the vet, which party arranged for care if the parties were going out of town, which party took the animal to training classes, which party took the animal to be groomed, which party fed and walked the animal on a daily basis, and so on.
 If there are children in the case and the children are close to the animal, then does the animal follow the children during their parenting time with each parent?
 It will be interesting to see what factors our Appellate Courts focus on if/when they decide the first case involving companion animals.

 Divorce can be extremely challenging for all involved.
-When you have a dedicated Illinois attorney on your side, you won’t have to worry about adequate representation.
+When you have a dedicated Lake County, Illinois divorce lawyer on your side, you won’t have to worry about adequate representation.
 For more information about how we can help you, contact us today.